JamesonThai/wildfire/README.md

   |--|--|--|-- |-- |
   | 13 categories | 59% | 60% | | |
   | 3 categories | n/a | 81% | | |

+  - Specifically for the 3 categories in Random Forests, it crashed.
+Currently trying to find a workaround.

 ## Graphs
   -- IN Progress --